-If the tenant and the owner agree to any changes in the lease, such changes must be in writing, and the owner must immediately give BHA a copy of such changes.
+If the tenant and the owner agree to any changes in the lease, including but not limited to a change in financial responsibility for basic utilities, such changes must be in writing, and the owner must immediately give BHA a copy of such changes.
 The lease, including any changes, must remain in accordance with the requirements of this chapter.